 Optimizing for different use cases

-Tailor your Prompt Caching strategy to your scenario:
+Tailor your prompt caching strategy to your scenario:

 • Conversational agents: Reduce cost and latency for extended conversations, especially those with long instructions or uploaded documents.